Section – Syslog Forwarding

 Log Format

-Specifies the format of the messages that are sent to the log host.
+Specifies the format of the messages that are forwarded to the configured log host.
 Valid options to choose from are Raw (No processing, so some messages are plain text, others JSON), CEF (for SIEM systems), or JSON.

 CEF format is only available for request summaries and blocked requests.